LouisNockJr/activedirectory-accountmanagement/README.md

 -  Choose:
    - **Add a new forest**
    - Root domain name: `capsulecorporation.com`
 - Create a Directory Services Restore Mode (DSRM) password.
-(We will be matching the CapsuleCorpAdmin password, see below)
+(We will be matching the CapsuleCorpAdmin password)
 - Complete the configuration and **restart** the VM.
-- After restart, log in as:
+- After restart, log back in using the new Domain username: `capsulecorporation.com/CapsuleCorpAdmin`
-  - Username: `capsulecorporation.com\CapsuleCorpAdmin`
-  - Password: `TimeTravel92`

 </p>
 <br />